 The ‘Supports and Networking for Adoption and Permanency Planning’ program (SNAPP), formerly known as the ‘Special Needs Adoption Program’ has, since 1989, been an integral component of services provided to Central Okanagan children who are in the continuing custody of the Director of the Ministry of Children and Family Development (MCFD) and have been referred to be considered for adoption and permanency planning.
 This program area is founded on the belief that all children need and deserve the opportunity to grow up in a family that can provide them with permanence and an unconditional, life-long commitment.
 SNAPP has expanded to include the South Okanagan and the South Fraser regions in recent years.

-- The SNAPP program usually receives referrals for children who are three years of age or older but on occasion will receive referrals for younger children who need some specialized transition work.
+- Ages of Children – The SNAPP program accepts referrals for children who are three years of age or older for direct work and referrals for children under the age of three who need Lifebooks and transition support.

 Duration of Services and Service Capacity